markusvoelter/ProgrammingBasics/doc/chapter05_structured/index.md

 names of the members explicitly when creating instances; we'll see that below.
 The trade-offs are the same as with functions).
-Once we have values of `Person` type, we can call the `riskFactor` function on them (and them, of course, write tests):
+Once we have values of `Person` type, we can call the `riskFactor` function on them (and then, of course, write tests):

 ![](Records/CallingTheFUnction.png)&nbsp;&nbsp;[src](http://127.0.0.1:63320/node?ref=r%3Ae00f4849-fe23-45e3-8ca0-de542fab6857%28chapter05_structured%29%2F6455317040172258024)